abegodong/ipbridge/README.md

 ## How to use it?

-1. Gather all the information you'd need: IP Address (e.g. 10.0.0.10), network mask bits (e.g. /24), gateway ip (e.g. 10.0.0.1), and network (e.g. 10.0.0.0).
+Step 1: Gather all the information you'd need: IP Address (e.g. 10.0.0.10), network mask bits (e.g. /24), gateway ip (e.g. 10.0.0.1), and network (e.g. 10.0.0.0).
-2. Run vpnserver.sh in SERVER A that you have a lot of IP to share, this will install Softether VPN server and configure it.
+Step 2: Run vpnserver.sh in SERVER A that you have a lot of IP to share, this will install Softether VPN server and configure it.
 ```
 wget https://raw.githubusercontent.com/abegodong/ipbridge/master/vpnserver.sh && bash vpnserver.sh
 ```
-3. Ensure that you unassign IP that you want to use in other servers from the SERVER A virtual network interfaces.
+Step 3: Ensure that you unassign IP that you want to use in other servers from the SERVER A virtual network interfaces.
-4. Run vpnclient.sh in SERVER B that you want to assign the IP to, this will install Softether VPN client and configure it.
+Step 4: Run vpnclient.sh in SERVER B that you want to assign the IP to, this will install Softether VPN client and configure it.
 ```
 wget https://raw.githubusercontent.com/abegodong/ipbridge/master/vpnclient.sh && bash vpnclient.sh
 ```
-5. Try to ping other IP in Network A from server B, then wait few minutes and test the new IP (browsing, etc ...).
+Step 5: Try to ping other IP in Network A from server B, then wait few minutes and test the new IP (browsing, etc ...).
-6. If you need to add more IPs in server B, simply run: `ip addr add ${CLIENT_IP}/${CLIENT_NETBLOCK} dev vpn_vpn` , for example: `ip addr add 10.0.0.10/24 dev vpn_vpn`
+Step 6: If you need to add more IPs in server B, simply run: `ip addr add ${CLIENT_IP}/${CLIENT_NETBLOCK} dev vpn_vpn` , for example: `ip addr add 10.0.0.10/24 dev vpn_vpn`

-7. That's it, you can run vpnclient.sh in other servers as needed.
+That's it, you can run vpnclient.sh in other servers as needed.

 ## License?